postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 You can filter requests according to the URL by selecting the Interceptor icon in your browser, then applying a filter under **Filter requests**.

-You can use Interceptor to create a Postman collection for a web app or to debug your APIs.
+You can use Interceptor to create a Postman Collection for a web app or to debug your APIs.
 You can also use the Postman Chrome app in tandem with Interceptor to make and capture requests.

 To use Interceptor with Postman Chrome: